sjentsch/lsjDocs/Ch07/Ch07_Probability_5.rst

 the temperature outside.
 The thermometer tells me it’s 23 degrees, but I know that’s not really true.
 It’s not *exactly* 23 degrees.
 Maybe it’s
 \23.1 degrees, I think to myself.
 But I know that that’s not really true either because it might actually be 23.09 degrees.
-But I know that... well, you get the idea.
+But I know that… well, you get the idea.
 The tricky thing with genuinely continuous quantities is that you never really know exactly what they are.